 Regardless of their position, every candidate we consider must be acquainted with Agile methodologies.
 During the screening, candidates are also asked about their experience, if they have previously worked remotely, as well as their availability and salary requirements.

 To ensure candidates have the right set of skills needed by our client, at Nearsure we’ve also put together specific tests on HackerRank and similar coding platforms.
 Any potential new team member that passes the first two stages will be sent a link (or several) with the test(s) they need to complete.
 The results will be key to ensuring a successful technical interview.

 Step #3: Technical interview

 In this stage, candidates are expected to show their technical prowess.
 For this reason, the interview is conducted by one of our tech leads.
-The interview is 100% in English, not only to assess the candidate’s level, but also to ensure he or she is acquainted with technical terms and is able to effectively communicate with others in their field of expertise.
+The interview is 100% in English, not only to assess the candidate’s level, but also to ensure that he or she is used to the technical terms and is able to effectively communicate with others in their field of expertise.

 Being a senior software developer isn’t only related to the number of years of experience, but to the level of exposure that an individual has had to different areas of development.